 By providing your agents with call center scripts it becomes easier to keep the communication aligned and correct, and it ensures that all agents always have answers to possible questions right at their fingertips.

-Remember, your agents are the face of your company, which urges the importance of a unified, accurate and consistent communication that always reflects what your company stands for!
+Remember, your agents are the face (and voice) of your company, which emphasizes the importance of a unified, accurate and consistent communication that always reflects what your company stands for!

 What a good call center script should contain:

-Provide your script with generic sentences and phrases worded in a positive tone that can be useful when there is a need of lightening up a conversation
+Provide your script with generic sentences and phrases worded in a positive tone that can be useful when you need to lighten up the conversation

 Make sure your script contains the answers to the most critical questions that may be asked